Nav Horizontal

 • Use buttons:

-• Instead of links as the __link element, connect them with their respective panels with aria-controls="{RESPECTIVE_PANEL_ID}".
+• Use buttons instead of links as the __link element and then connect them with their respective panels with aria-controls="{PANEL_ID}".

 • Add aria-selected="true" to the tab that should be selected by default, usually the first one.